-Improved Planning System 8.
+Improved Planning System 10.
 That the Queensland Government ensure all future City Deals in Queensland have clear housing affordability outcomes and provisions as a central element.
 The Queensland Government should also include housing affordability as a central element in the City Deal for SEQ.
-Q Shelter recommends that a framework of housing affordability elements is included in the SEQ City Deal.
 This includes clear social and affordable housing targets, optimising land use outcomes and leveraging social housing and affordable outcomes at scale.

-9. That the Queensland Government reforms planning legislation and regulations to allow for inclusionary zoning mechanisms that facilitate the delivery of social and affordable housing across well-located sites and varied locations.
+11. That the Queensland Government reforms planning legislation and regulations to allow for inclusionary zoning mechanisms that facilitate the delivery of social and affordable housing across well-located sites and varied locations.
 This includes establishing a clear head of power in the State planning legislation to enable local governments to leverage the delivery of affordable housing for low to moderate income households.

-10. That the Queensland Government require the removal of exclusionary zoning mechanisms, such as areas only being available for single family dwellings, to enable the delivery of additional dwelling types.
+12. That the Queensland Government require the removal of exclusionary zoning mechanisms, such as areas only being available for single family dwellings, to enable the delivery of additional dwelling types.
 It is also recommended relaxing requirements to allow housing mix in all neighbourhoods.

-11. That the Queensland Government introduce uniform provisions for secondary dwellings that relax requirements related to household composition and are able to be rented independently to separate unrelated households.
+13. That the Queensland Government introduce uniform provisions for secondary dwellings that relax requirements related to household composition and are able to be rented independently to separate unrelated households.
 It is recommended that secondary dwellings are flexible in design and use of materials that reduce construction and maintenance costs.

-12. That the Queensland Government require Local Governments to develop housing and homelessness strategies to address housing need.
+14. That the Queensland Government require Local Governments to develop housing and homelessness strategies to address housing need.

-13. That the Queensland Government reinstates a land development agency with a legislated mandate to deliver affordable housing.
+15. That the Queensland Government reinstates a land development agency with a legislated mandate to deliver affordable housing.
 As part of strategic land management, the Queensland Government should also require a minimum 25% social and affordable housing in the disposal of surplus public land suitable for residential development.
 All government agencies should be required to report against this target.
 The Queensland Government should also include a mandated requirement for social and affordable housing outcomes in major infrastructure projects where there is residential development.
 Community housing providers should be identified as partners with involvement in development and housing management.

-14. That the Queensland Government designates social and affordable housing as essential infrastructure and that opportunities for strategic employment outcomes and economic stimulus are integrated with investment in social and affordable housing.
+16. That the Queensland Government designates social and affordable housing as essential infrastructure and that opportunities for strategic employment outcomes and economic stimulus are integrated with investment in social and affordable housing.

-15. That social planning benchmarks are introduced for transport and social infrastructure in all master-planned communities and peri-urban/suburban development to reduce fuel poverty and improve access to employment, training and other essential services.
+17. That social planning benchmarks are introduced for transport and social infrastructure in all master-planned communities and peri-urban/suburban development to reduce fuel poverty and improve access to employment, training and other essential services.